 2. Go shopping.

 This should be obvious, but some people really hate grocery shopping.
 I know this because I used to bag your groceries.
 You know who you are.

 Go grocery shopping when you are not hungry.
 This will reduce impulse buys and the increased checkout total.

 Shop when you have time to browse just a little bit: read labels, compare prices, and otherwise make informed choices about what you’re buying.
 A grocery cart dash has a high probability of your buying the wrong thing or paying too much.

 3. Prep in advance.

 When you get home, consider what you can do in advance.
-You might not be super motivated because you’re not starving at the moment, but believe me, prep work will pay huge dividends when you’re ravenous.
+You might not be super motivated because you’re not starving at the moment, but believe me, meal prep work will pay huge dividends when you’re ravenous.
 It will also help you pull off this meal plan.

 - Chop onions, peppers, carrots, celery, and any other vegetables you’ll be using this week, with the exception of perhaps potatoes or tomatoes which turn brown or go soggy.